cj-mills/christianjmills/_posts/2021-7-30-Barracuda-PoseNet-Tutorial-V2-6.md

 ## Summary

+We now have everything need to perform pose estimation.
+However, we cannot currently gauge the accuracy of the estimated poses.
 In the next post, we will demonstrate how to add pose skeletons so that we can compare the estimated key point locations to the source video feed.